-This ultra-sensitive fire sensor protects your electronic devices like computer and television set.
+This ultra-sensitive photodiode based fire detector protects your electronic devices like computer and television set.
 It uses a photodiode as the fire sensor and sounds an alarm immediately on sensing a spark or fire in the power supply section of the instrument and instantly cuts off the power supply.
-The circuit exploits the photovoltaic property of the photodiodes to sense the fire.
+The circuit exploits the photovoltaic property of the photodiodes to sense a fire.

 Fig. 1 shows the circuit of the fire sensor, while Fig. 2 shows pin configurations of SCR BT169 and photodiode.